How do people buy online?

 Marketplaces build feedback into their seller performance systems – it doesn’t require special technology or third-party services to collect genuine feedback, as it typically does with an independent store.

 Show feedback comments in eBay listings to provide immediate social proof that you are a great seller.
-Services such as Widget Chimp make it easy to display feedback in listings.

 Show What Other People Buy

 Amazon is the master of using customer viewing and buying data to provide intelligent product suggestions.
 On its product detail pages alone you can see: